Louisville Medical Malpractice Lawyers

 What Is Medical Malpractice?

-When these people and facilities are negligent or commit wrongful acts, we can suffer life-changing consequences.
-Medical malpractice may be defined as a medical professional or facility’s failure to provide proper care, based upon accepted standards when this failure causes injury to a patient.
+When healthcare professionals and hospitals are negligent or commit wrongful acts, we can suffer life-changing consequences.
+Medical malpractice may be defined as a medical professional or facility’s failure to act as reasonably prudent and careful professional or facility that causes injury to a patient.
 There are many different types of medical malpractice, and it can affect a patient of any age or health.

 Common Types of Medical Malpractice

-Medical malpractice can occur anywhere a healthcare professional has a duty to provide appropriate treatment to a patient.
+Medical malpractice can occur anywhere as healthcare professionals have a duty to provide appropriate treatment to a patient.
 However, there are forms of medical malpractice that are more common than others.

 Misdiagnosis & Failure to Diagnose